dpa99c/react-native-launch-navigator/README.md

 ## Android

+### Google API key for Android
+- On Android, this module uses [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to geocode input addresses to lat/lon coordinates in order to support navigation apps which only allow input locations to be specified as lat/lon coordinates.
+- Google now requires that an API key be specified in order to use the Geocoding API, so you'll need to obtain an API key and specify it via [`setGoogleApiKey()`](#setgoogleapikey).
+- For more information on how to obtain an API key, see the [Google documentation](https://developers.google.com/maps/documentation/geocoding/get-api-key).

+### `geo:` URI scheme
 - Running on Android, in addition to discovering which explicitly supported apps are installed, the module will also detect which installed apps support using the `geo:` URI scheme for use in navigation.
 These are returned in the list of available apps.